UTS College introduces new pathway to Law degree.

 Tim Laurence, UTS College Dean of Studies is enthusiastic about the new pathway.
 He says:

 "It's exciting to see even more options opening for graduates from UTS College.
-With the demand for legal professionals is expected to grow by 20 percent by the end of 2026 according to a recent National Skills Commission report, there are bright prospects for students who choose this path."
+As the demand for legal professionals increases, there are bright prospects for students who choose this path.
+I know their experiences at UTS College will give them the skills, knowledge, and confidence to thrive in their chosen degree."

-For course details, visit our website or apply online.
-Students can also visit UTS College at the UTS Open Day on 27 August 2022 to find out more.
+For course details, visit our website or apply via an authorised education agent.

 About UTS and UTS College

-The University of Technology Sydney is a dynamic and innovative university, ranked as Australia's top young university in the 2022 THE Young University Rankings: reflecting its strength in research, teaching, employability, and internationalisation.
+The University of Technology Sydney is a dynamic and innovative university, ranked 1st as Australia's top young university in the 2021 QS Top 50 under 50: reflecting its strength in research, teaching, employability, and internationalisation.

-Students often begin their UTS experience with UTS College, the pathway to UTS, which offers UTS Foundation Studies, English Language programs, Diploma courses (Business, Communications, Design & Architecture, Engineering, IT and Science) and a Pre-Master's Program.
+Students often begin their UTS experience with UTS College, the pathway to UTS, which offers English Language programs, UTS Foundation Studies, Higher Education Diplomas (Business, Communications, Design & Architecture, Engineering, IT and Science) and Pre-Master's Program.
 For course details, visit www.utscollege.edu.au.